mane-vaishnavi/Beautyproduct-project/README.md

 # beautyproduct-project

-my first project will be uplaod the github
+my first project will be uplaod the github.